App Installation & Overview

 You can click on the images to enlarge them.

-Next, click on the green “Code” button and then click on “Download ZIP.”
-This will download a zip file of the repo onto your computer which you will then need to unzip.
+Click the green “Code” button, then click “Download ZIP.”
+This downloads a zip file of the repo onto your computer, which you will then need to unzip.

 Screen Shot 2022-06-27 at 3.54.47 PM.png